Probing the Limits of Habitability: A Catalog of Rocky Exoplanets in the Habitable Zone: Results

-Figure \ref{fig:demographics} shows parameters for rocky HZ planets (colored circles) compared to all known exoplanets (gray).
-Exoplanets in the HZ with known radii or masses are shown in blue, and exoplanets in the 3D HZ are shown in darker blue.
-Rocky HZ planets in our sample with $\leq2\,R_\oplus$ or $\leq5\,M_\oplus$ are shown as solid colors.
-The radius-mass plot for all exoplanets with measured mass and radius values, excluding planets with only an upper limit on their mass, identifies five rocky HZ exoplanets with both known mass and radius: LHS~1140~b, TRAPPIST\nobreakdash-1~d, \nobreakdash-1~e, \nobreakdash-1~f, and \nobreakdash-1~g.
-These five exoplanets have been the focus of recent JWST observations \cite[e.g.,][]{Lim2023,Benneke2023,Greene2023,Cadieux2024}, which allowed the first insights into the atmospheric composition of rocky planets in the HZ of these systems.
-TRAPPIST\nobreakdash-1 is a M8 dwarf star at 12 pc with a large JWST program observing the planets in the system.
-TRAPPIST\nobreakdash-1~d, \nobreakdash-1~e, \nobreakdash-1~f, and \nobreakdash-1~g have nominal mass and radii values of $0.79\,R_\oplus$/$0.39\,M_\oplus$, $0.92\,R_\oplus$/$0.69\,M_\oplus$, $1.04\,R_\oplus$/$1.04\,M_\oplus$, and $1.13\,R_\oplus$/$1.32\,M_\oplus$, respectively.
+The radius-mass plot for all exoplanets with measured mass and radius values is shown in the top left panel of Figure \ref{fig:demographics}, and excludes planets with only an upper limit on their mass.
+It identifies five rocky HZ exoplanets with both measured mass and radius: LHS~1140~b orbiting an M4.5 dwarf star at 15\,pc, and TRAPPIST\nobreakdash-1d, \nobreakdash-1e, \nobreakdash-1f, and \nobreakdash-1g orbiting an M8 dwarf star at 12\,pc.
+These five exoplanets have been the focus of JWST observations \cite[e.g.,][]{Lim2023,Benneke2023,Greene2023,Cadieux2024}, which provided first insights into the atmospheric composition of rocky planets in the HZ of these systems.
+TRAPPIST\nobreakdash-1d, \nobreakdash-1e, \nobreakdash-1f, and \nobreakdash-1g have nominal mass and radii values of $0.79\,R_\oplus$/$0.39\,M_\oplus$, $0.92\,R_\oplus$/$0.69\,M_\oplus$, $1.05\,R_\oplus$/$1.04\,M_\oplus$, and $1.13\,R_\oplus$/$1.32\,M_\oplus$, respectively.
 All four exoplanets have slightly lower nominal density than Earth: 0.79\,$\rho_\oplus$, 0.89\,$\rho_\oplus$, 0.91\,$\rho_\oplus$, and 0.92\,$\rho_\oplus$, respectively.

-LHS~1140 is an M4.5 dwarf star at 15\,pc, and recent JWST transmission spectra tentatively suggest that it may be a water world with an N$_2$\nobreakdash-rich secondary atmosphere \citep{Cadieux2024}.
-LHS~1140~b has a nominal radius of $1.73\,R_\oplus$ and a nominal mass of $5.6\,M_\oplus$ resulting in a slightly higher density than Earth's ($1.08\,\rho_\oplus$).
+LHS~1140~b has a nominal radius of $1.73\,R_\oplus$ and a nominal mass of $5.6\,M_\oplus$, resulting in a slightly higher density than Earth's: $1.08\,\rho_\oplus$.